lgeorgieff/javascript/eslint/README.md

 [ESLint](http://eslint.org/) is a tool written in JavaScript for static code analysis of JavaScript files.
 You can download it at [GitHub](https://github.com/eslint/eslint).
-It offers many configuration possibilities (in contrast to [JSLint](../jslint/README.md) and [JSHint](../jshint/README.md)).
+It offers many configuration possibilities (in contrast to [Closure Linter](../closure_tools/closure_linter/README.md), [JSLint](../jslint/README.md) and [JSHint](../jshint/README.md)).
 In addition it is plugin-based, i.e. each (linting) rule is a plugin and new rules can be added by implementing and adding plugins to [ESLint](http://eslint.org/).

 # Installation
 * The easiest way to install [ESLint](http://eslint.org/) is via [npm](https://github.com/npm/npm).